Code-Hex/Text-CaboCha/README.md

 This module was created with reference to Text::MeCab.
 Text::CaboCha gives you a more natural, Perl-ish way to access libcabocha!

+# PERFORMANCE

+You can get to the result of running eg/benchmark.pl.

+                   Rate      cabocha text_cabocha
+    cabocha      16.8/s           --         -28%
+    text_cabocha 23.2/s          39%           --

 # METHODS

 ## new HASHREF | LIST

 Creates a new Text::CaboCha instance.
 You can either specify a hashref and use named parameters, or you can use the exact command line arguments that the cabocha command accepts.
 Below is the list of accepted named options.
 See the man page for cabocha for details about each option.